Jake Rutledge and the Guy with Bad Timing - Part One

-My waitress, who always wears a blouse with just another cleavage showing, popped my toast in again just to make sure it was charred.
-I appreciate the little touches provided by this little dive of a cafe on the main drive of this little town in southern Kansas.
-A regular three calendar kind of place where the farmers arrive early to drink coffee and fight over who has the tallest sweet corn.
-Like every morning since my car broke down on the outskirts of town, I sipped my Irish coffee, listened to the calliope of farmers, and dabbed my runny eggs with my black toast.
+My waitress, who always wears a blouse with just enough cleavage showing, popped my toast in again to make sure she charred it.
+I appreciate the little touches provided by this dive of a cafe on the main drive of Pretty Prairie in southern Kansas.
+A regular three-calendar restaurant where the farmers arrive early to drink coffee and fight over who has the tallest sweet corn.
+Ever since my car overheated on the outskirts of town, I have sipped Irish coffee, listened to the squawking farmers, and dabbed my runny eggs with black toast.

-“Fill the coffee and we’ll talk about it.”
+“Pour the coffee and we’ll talk.”

-“I don’t care if you jump as long as you’re quick about it.”
+“I don’t care if you jump, as long as you’re quick about it.”

 “The car is still dead?”
 This line of questioning was rote.
-The person sitting next to me always started the morning by asking me when I was leaving.
+The person sitting next to me always started the morning by asking me when we were leaving.

-“It’s a matter of priorities,” I said.
-“I would love to leave but then I wouldn’t get to hang out with you.”
+“I have my priorities.
+I would love to leave but I couldn’t hang out with you.”

 My neighbor laughed a deep hoarse rattle that became a cough.

 “And so the guy shows up and plugs in a doodad and tells me the alternator is bad.”
 The old farmer nudged his glasses above his nose.

 Part Two – Jake Rutledge and the Guy with Bad Timing